CEDL2017/homework1/results/index.md

 #Project 5: Deep Classification

 ## Overview
 The project is related to object classification.
 There are two different case.
 One is every task has itself model.
 The other is just one model handle multiple task (Obj, Ged and FA).
-Some experiments are not already finish so I will make up its.
+Some experiments photos are not already finish so I will make up its as soon.
 > quote https://github.com/CEDL2017/homework1